Epping Forest: 17th to 19th centuries

 An 1807 caricature by Thomas Rowlandson, ridicules ordinary Londoners at the Easter Monday stag hunt, a sport usually reserved for the wealthy.

 Following the Restoration of the Monarchy in 1660, although the deer herd was restocked, royal hunting in the forest never recommenced.
 The forest was principally used as a source of shipbuilding timber for the Royal Navy, which was taken overland to Barking Creek and then floated in rafts to the Royal Dockyards at Woolwich and Deptford.
 This exploitation continued until about 1725, when all the suitable oak trees had been felled.

 The City of London maintained the ancient tradition of an Easter Monday stag hunt in the forest, but official participation ended in 1807, when the office of Master of the City Hounds was abolished.
 In 1827, huntsman of Sir William Pole-Tylney-Long-Wellesley chased a forest stag as far as West Ham.
 The customary Easter Monday hunt was repeated annually by a large and rowdy crowd of ordinary London tradesmen and working people, who gathered at Fairmead Oak to chase a previously captured stag, which was released from a cart and usually escaped unharmed.
 The last of these hunts was in 1882, when it descended into a riot and had to be dispersed by the police.

 In the 1830s, the forest took its first significant harm in centuries when a new road, the Epping New Road, was built through the forest, to supplement pre-existing ancient roads.
 In 1830, civil engineer James Nicoll McAdam, the son of John Loudon McAdam, was engaged by a turnpike trust, the Epping and Ongar Highway Trust, to construct a road from Woodford Green to Epping through the heart of the forest, to avoid Goldings Hill on the old road through Loughton and shorten the distance by one mile.
 The Epping New Road, once part of the A11 and now part of the A104, was completed in 1834.

 With the arrival of railway stations in towns close to the forest from the 1850s, the working class people of East London began to use the forest for recreation on Sundays and public holidays, in ever increasing numbers.
-Others arrived by horsebus, which could drive directly to popular spots like High Beach.
+Others arrived by horse-drawn omnibus, which could drive directly to popular spots like High Beach.
 On Whit Monday 1880, a parliamentary committee estimated that up to 400,000 people had visited Epping Forest on that day.